-* Previously, Service Learning ProgramNew College’s Community Engaged Learning Program (CEL) promotes and supports experiential, community-based and service learning within New College courses.
+New College’s Community Engaged Learning Program (CEL) promotes and supports experiential, community-based and service learning within New College courses.

-Students also gain valuable experience in the workplace, in community organizing and engagement, and learn about the social service and non-profit field.
-At the same time, they make a meaningful contribution to the work of a community partner organization or social justice initiative, on or off campus.
-Finally, community engaged learning provides a context in which to examine personal values, and build self-knowledge and -efficacy.
+Students also gain valuable experience in the workplace, in community organizing and engagement, and learn about the social sector and non-profit field.
+At the same time, you can make a meaningful contribution to the work of a community partner organization or social justice initiative, on or off campus.
+Community engaged learning provides a context in which to examine personal values, and build self-knowledge and efficacy.

-New College Service Learning Courses:
+New College Community Engaged Learning Courses:

 The Community Engaged Learning program encourages and rewards different ways of learning and different kinds of knowledge production.
 It promotes the development of a range of skills and competencies crucial for graduates in the 21st century.
 CEL invites you to stretch yourself into unfamiliar spaces of learning and get engaged.

-For more information about the program, contact:
+For further information about the program or NEW495Y, contact:

 Coordinator of CEL